thitiratratrat/EzGard-Garden-Design/README.md

 # EzGard-Garden-Design
-Enables user to visualize their own garden design as well as estimate the total cost of the garden.
+Gardening design program that enables user to visualize their own garden design as well as estimate the total cost of the garden.

 ## Installation:
 ```console